seiyria/soa-autofarm/README.md

 ### Multi-Nox Gotchas

-If you're using multiple Nox windows, they must be in order, left to right, that you opened them.
-You probably shouldn't close them.
-Hopefully this limitation will be able to go away in the future.
+If you're using multiple Nox windows, they must all be visible.
+You probably shouldn't close any of them while the script is running.
+Their locations will be calibrated upon startup.

 ### Hosting Gotchas